 Women’s, Men’s and Pelvic Health Physiotherapy is a highly specialised area of physiotherapy.
 It covers a wide range of disorders including;

 - Pregnancy related musculoskeletal dysfunction, and exercise advice

 - Post-natal related musculoskeletal dysfunction, rectus abdominal separation, breast feeding issues including engorgement/mastitis and advice with returning to exercise

 - Erectile dysfunction

 - Musculoskeletal and pelvic floor muscle dysfunction following breast or gynaecological cancer treatment, prostate or abdominal surgery

-- Specific exercise programming at all stages of life including programming for pregnancy, post-pregnancy, menopause, osteoporosis/osteopoenia and weight loss.
+- Specific exercise programming at all stages of life including programming for pregnancy, post-pregnancy, menopause and osteoporosis/osteopoenia

 Pelvic Floor Muscle Re-training

 Women and men of all ages need to have a strong pelvic floor muscles.
 It is important to learn where the pelvic floor muscles are, why they are important, and how to contract and relax them correctly.